zonca/zonca.dev/posts/2014-02-13-openproceedings.md

 ---
+aliases:
+- /2014/02/openproceedings
+categories:
+- python
+- pelican
+- openscience
+date: 2014-02-13 23:30
 layout: post
+slug: openproceedings-github-figshare-pelican-conference-proceedings
 title: openproceedings - Github/FigShare based publishing platform for conference proceedings
-date: 2014-02-13 23:30
-categories: [python, pelican, openscience]
-slug: openproceedings-github-figshare-pelican-conference-proceedings

 ---

 Github provides a great interface for gathering, peer reviewing and accepting papers for conference proceedings, the second step is to publish them on a website either in HTML or PDF form or both.